CSC-3380-Spring-2025/Team-7/README.md

 git checkout main
 ```

-Viewing the Database.
+Viewing and connecting the Database.
 After downloading .Net and MongoDB Shell, extract the zip folder.
 In a new terminal, follow these commands:

 Cd into the extracted folder from your Downloads folder.
 (You might have to cd again into the folder.
 Depending how it is extracted)
 ```sh